Function theory on quotient domains related to the polydisc: Introduction

+In Theorem \ref{Theorem C} and Theorem \ref{Theorem D}, we approximate using rational inner functions, which prompts an exploration of their underlying structure.
+We establish the structure of rational inner functions on $\theta(\mathbb{D}^d)$.
+This is our Theorem \ref{Theorem A}.

-\begingroup {\value{thm}} \thethm{\Alph{thm}} \begin{thm} Given a rational inner function $f$ on $\mathbb{G}_d$, there exist a non-negative integer $k$, $\tau\in\mathbb{T}$ and a polynomial $\xi$ with no zero in $\mathbb{G}_d$ such that
+\begingroup {\value{thm}} \thethm{\Alph{thm}} \begin{thm} Given a rational inner function $f$ on $\theta(\bD^d)$, there exist a non-negative integer $k$, $\tau\in\mathbb{T}$ and a polynomial $g$ with no zero in $\theta(\bD^d)$ such that

 Conversely, any rational function of the form \eqref{RIF-G} is inner.
-Moreover, any inner function $f\in A(\mathbb{G}_d)$ is a rational function of the form \eqref{RIF-G} with the additional property that $\xi$ has no zero in $\overline{\mathbb{G}^d}$. \end{thm} \endgroup
+Moreover, any inner function $f\in \cA(\theta(\bD^d))$ is a rational function of the form \eqref{RIF-G} with the additional property that $g$ has no zeros in $\overline{\theta(\bD^d)}$. \end{thm} \endgroup This result was obtained in the case of the polydisc by Pfister \cite{Pfister} as well as Rudin and Stout \cite{Rudin-Stout}.
+In the case of general bounded symmetric domains, it was proven by Kor\'anyi-V\'agi \cite{Koranyi-Vagi}.
+We cannot apply the Korányi-Vági result to $\theta(\bD^d)$ as it is not a bounded symmetric domain.
+The crux of our proof lies in being able to choose the polynomial in Rudin-Stout's theorem in a certain way.
+This is discussed in Section \ref{RIF}.